catfinated/arrt/README.md

 tracer I wrote many years ago in a grad school class where the curriculum was based on the book "Ray Tracing from the Ground Up" by Kevin Suffern.

+## Features

-This ray tracer is exteremly basic right now it only supports two types of objects: spheres and smf meshes and the only optimization done is using a bounding volume heirarchy.
+This ray tracer is exteremly basic right now but the following features are included:

+* Sphere and simple mesh rendering
+* Bounding volume hiearchy based on axis aligned bounding boxes
+* Adaptive super sampling (1 - 2x)

 Here are some examples of what it can currently prodcue:

 ![Example 1](docs/scene.png)
 ![Example 2](docs/scene2.png)